Eczbek/xieite/docs/namespaces/containers/structures/fixed_map/1/operators/array_subscript.md

 &nbsp;

 ## Description
 Accesses a value by its key, if it exists.
-May throw `xieite::exceptions::InvalidKey` if the map does not contain a key that it is accessed with.

 &nbsp;